Eischens Yoga FAQs

 Where did the name come from?

 Eischens (pronounced "EYE-shins") Yoga is named after the late Roger Eischens.
-Originally called High Energy Yoga based on principles of transformation in high energy physics, this practice was renamed after Roger's death in 2004 by a collective of yoga teachers who studied with him.
+Originally called High Energy Yoga, this practice was renamed after Roger's death in 2004 by a collective of yoga teachers who studied with him.
 The name High Energy was confusing to those who came expecting hot yoga or power yoga and found themselves in different territory, as well as to those who avoided it expecting the fast-moving practices that have become popular in recent years.

 Why haven't I heard of this style?
 Roger lived outside of Madison, WI, and traveled to Michigan and Illinois to teach other teachers.
 It is not a style for which a teacher can quickly become certified.
 Learning to see misalignment, learning how to stimulate muscles through transformation work, learning how to lead a class in this style --- all takes time and practice.
-Roger's assistant, Kari Tomashik, has taken over much of the training of Eischens Yoga instructors in the US.
+Roger's teaching partner, Kari Tomashik, has taken over much of the training of Eischens Yoga instructors in the US.
 Most Eischens Yoga teachers are in Northern Michigan; the Madison, WI area; and metro-Detroit.
-(To learn more about Kari, her workshops, and for a complete listing of Eischens Yoga instructors around the country, go to www.eischensyoga.com.)
+(To learn more about Kari, go to www.kariyoga.org)

 How is Eischens Yoga different from other practices?